Closures and cancellations in Panama City Beach

 “There’s not a person in this room, in business, that their business isn’t already down by 30%,” said Mayor Mike Thomas during that meeting.

-He says they cancelled the events, knowing the city and county need the revenue, but knows the move is good for the health of the area.
+He says they canceled the events, knowing the city and county need the revenue but knows the move is good for the health of the area.

 One of those events no longer happening is the third annual Sand Jam Music Festival.
 It was set to take place April 24- 26.